ponty/PyVirtualDisplay/README.md

 After Xvfb display is activated "DISPLAY" environment variable is set for Xvfb.
 (e.g. `os.environ["DISPLAY"] = :1`)
-After Xvfb display is stopped "DISPLAY" environment variable is restored to its original value.
+After Xvfb display is stopped `start()` and `stop()` are not allowed to be called again, "DISPLAY" environment variable is restored to its original value.

 Controlling the display with context manager: